Community Action

 Community Action Agencies (CAAs) are governed by a tripartite board of directors.
 A tripartite board means the representatives must reflect a unique composition of:

-• at least one-third members from the low-income community
+- at least one-third of members from the low-income community

 In addition, CAAs are required to conduct a comprehensive Community Needs Assessment at least once every three years.
 This means CAAs are out in the community talking to residents, neighbors, community partners, service recipients and tax-payers about what community needs are being overlooked and how to fix them.